Global Policy for the Allocation of IPv4 Blocks To Regional Internet Registries

 3.2 Phase II: Allocation of recovered IPv4 address space by the IANA

-Upon ratification of this policy by the ICANN Board of Directors and a declaration by the IANA that its existing free pool of unallocated IPv4 address space is depleted; Global Addressing Policy ASO-001-2 (adopted by ICANN Board on 8 April 2005) is rescinded.
+Upon ratification of this policy by the ICANN Board of Directors and a declaration by the IANA that its existing free pool of unallocated IPv4 address space is depleted; Global Addressing Policy ASO-001-2 (adopted by ICANN Board 8 April 2005) is rescinded.
 IANA will then commence to allocate the IPv4 address space from the recovered IPv4 pool.

 3.2.1 Allocation of IPv4 address space